Share Hearing the Changes

 Hearing The Changes is knowing what the chords of a song or chord progression are and when they change.
 This lesson gets you on the road to developing this ability.

-This involves know the Chords of the Keys and the Scales that are used for common progressions and songs.
-And the ability to recognize the sound of intervals – the distance between intervals.
+This involves knowing the Chords of the Major & Minor Keys and the Scales that are used for common progressions and songs.
+And the ability to recognize the sound of intervals—the distance between intervals that make up the chord.
+The major, minor, diminished, and augmented triads—the foundation of just about every chord—each have a distinct sound that you can learn to recognize.

-Learning a bit or a lot of the Principles of Music can go a long way in understanding how chords and chord progressions move and interact together.
-There is actually a lot in common between songs than one might guess.
+Learning a bit or a lot of the Principles of Music can go a long way in understanding how these chords and chord progressions move and interact together.
+There is actually A LOT more in common between songs than one might guess.

 Some Tips for Learning to Hear the Changes